olivier-heen/lost-in-cvss-translation/README.md

 CVSSv2 to CVSSv3 translation is a difficult task.
 In the example above, no CVSSv3 is known for CVE-2010-0840.
 How to automatically propose a decent solution, that an expert may later review?
-While plain learning based solution start to appear, I propose another approach only based on vectors.
+While plain learning based solution start to appear, see references, I propose another approach only based on vectors (lower perf. but less info. needed).
 With this approach, a CVSSv2 vector is translated in the CVSSv3 that:
 i) Is the most frequently associated in the NVD databases, and ii) Keeps the score difference below a given threshold (such as 3.5).